Abuse and neglect of children KSS 5

 Multi-agency working: leading the professional network and chairing meetings gives tips on how social workers can lead child protection processes, in consultation with others.

-If your organisation has a workforce licence, you can access interactive quizzes and case scenarios to help you prepare for NAAS.
-There are quizzes on research, practice and the law around , and .
-You can also take a quiz and practice decision-making using our case scenario about .
+If your organisation has a workforce licence, you can access interactive quizzes and case scenarios to help you test your knowledge.
+There are quizzes on research, practice and the law around neglect, child sexual abuse and child sexual exploitation.
+You can also take a quiz and practice decision-making using our case scenario about safeguarding disabled children.